-- A common genetic condition that affects more than 5% of the population called gilbert syndrome.
+- A common genetic condition that affects more than 5% of the population is called gilbert syndrome. [learn more]

 Acute or chronic pancreatic diseases leading to its inflammation may lead to watery and yellow stool.
 Destruction of pancreatic tissue leads to defective production of its digestive enzymes that help digestion of fats, carbohydrates, and proteins.

 The deficiency of these enzymes leads to malabsorption (mainly fat malabsorption) causing yellow watery stool.

 Diarrhea due to pancreatic insufficiency is usually late, and the destruction of more than 90% of pancreatic tissue is needed to result in yellow watery diarrhea [ref].

 Also, the condition is associated with chronic pain in the upper part of your abdomen.
 Consult your doctor if you suspect or have a history of any pancreatic issues.